saraswat/ClockedX10Sem/Readme.txt

 Mon Jul 21 23:46:43 EDT 2014

-This project contains the Prolog source code for the structural operational semantics of (simplified) clocked X10 programs.
+This project contains the Prolog source code for the structural operational semantics of (simplified) clocked X10 programs, being developed by Tomofumi Yuki, Paul Feautrier, Sanjay Rajopadhye and Vijay Saraswat.

 The semantics handles basic statements (skip, assignment to array variables, reads), async, finish, clocked async, clocked finish, and